hericlessssss/piaui-mais-genetica/README.md

-# Piauí + Genética 🐄
+# Piauí +Genética 🐄

-Website do programa Piauí + Genética, uma iniciativa do Governo do Estado do Piauí para melhoramento genético do rebanho bovino.
+Website do programa Piauí +Genética, uma iniciativa do Governo do Estado do Piauí para melhoramento genético do rebanho bovino.

 ## 🌟 Funcionalidades